teraspora/ci_cli_guide/ci_student_bash_guide_v.0.1.md

 So exactly what are the command line, the CLI, Bash, the Terminal, the Linux shell?

 Simply put, it's a way of telling the computer what to do by typing textual commands.
 It's an application that runs on your computer, or in the cloud on a server, and gives you a window in which there's a prompt, for instance a `$` sign.
 You type commands after the prompt, press `Enter` and the computer then runs the command and prints any output there may be.
-A command you issue may for instance be an instruction to move or copy files, to create a directory (folder), to run a program, to edit a file, to change or query operating system information, to install applications or libraries, to check network status, to ask the time...
+A command you issue may for instance be an instruction to move or copy files, to create a directory (folder), to run a program, to edit afile, to change or query operating system information, to install applications or libraries, to check network status, to ask the time...

 Commands begin with a keyword, and then a space.
 Then you type any options and/or flags, separated by spaces.
 Options are ususally just words or hyphenated words (like `install` or `full-upgrade`).
 Flags can be single letters preceded by a dash/minus sign (like `-h`, or word-strings preceded by a double dash, (like `--almost-all`).